Baccara: Maria Mendiola's Baccara (1985–2021)

 In November 2020, "Yes Sir, I Can Boogie" returned to the UK charts after it was featured in several online videos posted by members of the Scotland football team.
 The team qualified for the European championships, and were heard singing the song in celebratory videos.
-It became a 'new' number 57 hit for Sony Music on the national singles chart and peaked at number 2 on the Official Singles Sales Chart Top 100.
+It became a 'new' number 57 hit for Sony Music on the national singles chart spending another 2 weeks on the Official Singles Sales Chart Top 100.
 Maria Mendiola was quoted as saying she would be happy to record a new version for the finals.

 In June 2021, Scottish DJ George 'GBX' Bowie released a new remixed version of "Yes Sir, I Can Boogie" for Scottish fans to use as an anthem for UEFA Euro 2020.
 This dance version included new vocals from Baccara and also reached the Official Singles Sales Chart Top 100, peaking at number 11.